 Telemedicine providers must submit their telemedicine availability schedule to the CCHCS Office of Telemedicine Services by the first of every month.
 Providers must use the Provider Monthly Calendar Template (PDF) and indicate their availability for a minimum of 90 days out.
 Changes to posted telemedicine availability cannot be made for dates within 15 days.

-Recommendations for treatment must be submitted to the CDCR institution within 72 hours of rendering telemedicine services.
+Recommendations for treatment must be submitted to the CDCR institution within three business days of rendering telemedicine services.
 Services are not complete until recommendations are received.

 All telemedicine services must adhere to patient confidentiality policies and Health Insurance Portability and Accountability Act (HIPAA) requirements.
 Additionally, participating providers must maintain medical record information on each patient who receives telemedicine services.